Cluster-Based Generalized Additive Models Informed by Random Fourier Features: Conclusion

+Beyond predictive accuracy, the framework provides an interpretable regime-level structure.
+In the California Housing dataset, spatial Fourier features reveal regimes aligned with dominant geographic variation, including an inland-coastal gradient.
+In the Bike Sharing dataset, the learned posterior responsibilities exhibit distinct temporal activation patterns, reflecting changes in demand across different hours of the day.
+These examples illustrate that the response-informed spectral representation can support both regime discovery and interpretation, especially when the underlying covariates have meaningful spatial or temporal structure.

+Taken together, the results suggest that the proposed framework offers a practical compromise between predictive flexibility and model transparency.
+By using RFFs to guide regime construction and GAMs to model local covariate effects, the method provides a principled alternative to both global explainable models and locally linear mixture-based approaches.
+The empirical findings also show that local adaptivity can recover a substantial part of the predictive strength of more flexible models while retaining interpretable component-wise structure.

-Several directions for future research remain.
-One promising avenue is the extension of the proposed framework to spatio-temporal settings, where random Fourier features can encode both spatial structure and temporal dynamics through joint spectral representations.
-Such an extension may enable interpretable localized models in applications involving the evolution of physical or environmental systems.
-Further work could also explore alternative latent representations, multiscale or hierarchical clustering strategies, and clustering methods that incorporate kernel-induced similarity measures.
+Several directions remain for future research.
+One promising extension is to spatio-temporal regression, where random Fourier features could jointly encode spatial variation and temporal dynamics.
+Such representations may enable interpretable localized models for evolving physical, environmental, or socio-economic systems.
+Further work could also explore alternative latent representations, multiscale or hierarchical regime structures, and clustering methods that incorporate kernel-induced similarity more directly.